egr314team311/team311/checkpoint_1.md

 ## Product Requirement Introduction

 Our task for this project is developing a system that can be alerted by environmental changes and react accordingly.
 The scope will also include transmitting data over Wifi and using an actuator communicated through serial communication.
 Our prototype will benefit the environment through accurate measurements and responsive care.
+In this section we define the requirements that must be included for the project to succeed, in a clear and succinct way.
+We also identified to which groups this project would be tailored to, and potential examples to highlight it.

 ## Objectives